supercollider/supercollider/README_BELA.md

 Building SuperCollider for Bela
 ======================================

-This README covers _building_ SuperCollider for Bela.
-By doing so, you will be able to use the Bela audio driver for scsynth, to use Bela's ultra-low-latency audio thread *instead* of jack/portaudio, as well as plugins to access the analog and digital channels of the Bela-cape.
-See [here](https://learn.bela.io/using-bela/languages/supercollider/) for general information about _using_ SuperCollider on Bela.
+This README provides instructions on how to build SuperCollider for Bela.
+By following these instructions, you will be able to utilize the Bela audio driver for scsynth, enabling access to Bela's ultra-low-latency audio thread as an alternative to jack/portaudio.
+Additionally, you can use plugins to access the analog and digital channels of the Bela-cape.
+For general information on using SuperCollider on Bela, please refer to this link: https://learn.bela.io/using-bela/languages/supercollider/.

 Build requirements
 ------------------